 Fill your new employee welcome kit with gifts that will ease their transition during the first few days in the office.

 Items that they’ll need at the office, like a planner notebook for all of their newbie questions, or a coffee mug to encourage them to get up from their desk and meet people, are practical and thoughtful.

 If your business has items for sale, you could use your kit as an opportunity to give gift cards for new employees to pick something out from the company store.

-If there’s a cool restaurant, cafe, or coffee shop next to your office, a gift card to one of them would be a nice gesture as well.
+If there’s a cool cafe, or coffee shop next to your office, a gift card would be a nice gesture as well.
 And, don’t forget, the new employee welcome kit is a great place to include any books or content on your company’s culture.